celeste-melissa/JavaPracticeProblems/README.md

 ---

-## 🛠 Example Projects

-- **Calculator**: Takes two numbers and an operator from the user, then performs the calculation.
-- **ASCII Codes**: Prints characters and their corresponding ASCII values.
-- **Sum Until Zero**: Continuously accepts user input until the user enters `0`, then prints the total sum.
-- ...and more coming soon!

----

 ## 🎯 Purpose

 This repository is part of my learning journey in Java.
 It serves as a practice ground and a personal reference as I master core programming concepts.
 All code is written with readability and simplicity in mind, and I'm always open to suggestions or collaboration!